hawklike/Wanderscope-API/README.md

 ### Build with 🛠️
 * **Ktor** -- Ktor is an asynchronous framework for creating microservices, web applications and more.
 Written in Kotlin from the ground up.
-* **Exposed + PostgreSQL** -- ORM framework for Kotlin.
+* **Exposed + PostgreSQL** -- Exposed is an ORM framework for Kotlin.
 Offers two levels of database access: typesafe SQL wrapping DSL and lightweight data access objects.
-* **HikariCP** -- Fast, simple, reliable.
-HikariCP is a "zero-overhead" production ready JDBC connection pool.
+* **HikariCP** -- HikariCP is a "zero-overhead" production ready JDBC connection pool.
 * **AWS-S3** -- Amazon Simple Storage Service (Amazon S3) is an object storage service offering industry-leading scalability, data availability, security, and performance.
+* **kotlinx.serialization** -- Kotlin serialization consists of a compiler plugin, that generates visitor code for serializable classes, runtime library with core serialization API and support libraries with various serialization formats.

 ### Deployment ☁️
 Automatically deployed to Heroku using Github Actions.
 Runs in *staging* and *production* environment using Heroku pipelines.